hajdunorbert/hnstyle/Documentation/css/card.md

   - `border: 1px solid black;`

 #### `.card-image img`

 - Styles for the image inside the card.
   - `width: 100%;`
   - `object-fit: cover;`

 #### `.card-title`

 - Styles for the card title.
   - `padding: 10px;`
   - `font-weight: 600;`

 #### `.card-body`

 - Styles for the card body.
   - `padding: 10px;`

 #### `.card-footer`

 - Styles for the card footer.
   - `padding: 10px;`

 #### `.card-ns` (Optional)

 - Style to remove box shadow from the card.
   - `box-shadow: none;`

 #### `.card-nb` (Optional)

 - Style to remove border from the card.
   - `border: 0;`

+#### Image Size Classes:

+- .card-si: Sets the image height to 200px.
+- .card-mi: Sets the image height to 300px.
+- .card-li: Sets the image height to 400px.

 ### Usage Tips: